fuze-ac/api-specs/PUBLIC_API_SPEC.md

 6. The specification defines authentication and scope-aware authorization expectations for public APIs.
 7. The specification defines public error, idempotency, versioning, and compatibility rules.
 8. The specification includes a concrete architecture-level database schema view with identifiable tables, keys, and constraints.
+9. The specification includes a Mermaid architecture diagram that matches the public-surface ownership model.
+10. The specification includes a Mermaid data-design diagram that matches the schema view.
-9. The specification includes a flow view covering public reads, authenticated reads, public writes, async product requests, authorization failure, rate-limit or abuse-control failure, and retry behavior.
+11. The specification includes a flow view and Mermaid sequence diagram covering public reads, authenticated reads, public writes, async product requests, authorization failure, rate-limit/abuse-control failure, and retry behavior.
-10. The specification aligns with the FUZE repository model and assigns primary implementation ownership to `fuze-backend-api`.
+12. The specification aligns with the FUZE repository model and assigns primary implementation ownership to `fuze-backend-api`.
-11. The specification is usable as a governing source-of-truth file for downstream public-domain API specs and public OpenAPI / AsyncAPI work.
+13. The specification is usable as a governing source-of-truth file for downstream public-domain API specs and public OpenAPI / AsyncAPI work.
-12. The specification includes contract derivation notes suitable for future `fuze-sdk` generation from approved public contracts.
+14. The specification includes contract derivation notes suitable for future `fuze-sdk` generation from approved public contracts.

 ---

-## 26. Test Cases
+## 29. Test Cases

-### 26.1 Positive cases
+### 29.1 Positive cases

 1. **Public registry read succeeds without auth**
    - Given a published registry entry exists